-Concept #3: Photography 4E: plan and produce photographs for publications Model for Y1 students how to plan and take quality photos that tell a story using composition principles and lighting, and then how to select and edit photos for publication.
-Plan, shoot, select and edit quality photos at a variety of school events for publication.
-Concept #4: Page Design 3A identify elements used to create publications 4D design pages for publications Model for Y1 students how to use headlines, copy and photos to create a basic page layout with the staff style guide as a reference for fonts, colors, sizes of elements etc. Produce an effective layout for publication using design principles and the staff style guide.
+2A: Identify the basic parts of a camera and their functions Provide tutoring or feedback for any Y1 or Y2 students who are struggling.
+Independently, plan, shoot, and edit photos at a variety of school events for pubblication.
+Concept #3: Photography 4E: plan and produce photographs for publications Monitor the progress of Y1 and Y2 students with these skills: ✓ planning and taking quality photos that tell a story using composition principles and lighting ✓ selecting and editing photos for publication.
+Provide tutoring or feedback for any Y1 or Y2 students who are struggling.
+Independently, plan, shoot, select and edit quality photos at a variety of school events for publication.
+Concept #4: Page Design 3A identify elements used to create publications 4D design pages for publications Monitor the progress of Y1 and Y2 students with these skills: ✓ How to use headlines, copy and photos to create a basic page layout ✓ How to use the staff style guide when choosing fonts, colors, sizes of elements etc. Provide tutoring or feedback for any Y1 or Y2 students who are struggling.
+Independently, produce an effective layout for publication using design principles and the staff style guide.

-Grading Period 2

-Unit 2 Student Publication Setup
+Grading Period 2 Unit 2: Student Publication Setup